murraysagal/MSStringifyMacros/README.md

 defaultForObject(self.bar);
 ```

-There is a lot less code, it's much simpler, and less error-prone.
+As you can see, there is a lot less code, it's much simpler, and less error-prone.

 ---